-Preeti Vinayak, great grand-daughter of the famous Andavan Pitchai and professional Bharatanatyam dancer in Atlanta, is a fourth generation performing artist in her family.
+Preeti Vinayak, great grand-daughter of the famous composer Andavan Pitchai is a fourth generation professional Bharatanatyam dancer in Atlanta.
 Preeti was initiated into the art of Bharatanatyam by Gurus.
 Shri Narasimhachari and Smt.
 Vasanthalakshmi and had her intensive training in Bharatanatyam at their institution, "Kala Samarpana".

 Preeti moved to the United States in 1993, and obtained a Master of Science degree in Neuro-endocrinology.
-She has been a star performer every semester at The Florida State University and special productions have been commissioned by them as well.
-She frequently gives Master Classes at the School of Dance, The Florida State University.
-In addition, Preeti represented The Florida State University at the International Conferences of Musicians and Dancers held at Wakulla Springs, Florida in 1994.
+Preeti represented The Florida State University at the International Conferences of Musicians and Dancers held at Wakulla Springs, Florida in 1994.
 Preeti gave the inaugural concert at the Hindu Temple of Atlanta for the Mahakumbhabhishekam.

-Every year she puts forth a unique production; some which have been solo thematic shows and others large group collaborations.
-“Miya”, "Om Pranava Shabdam" and "Durga" were specially commissioned by The Florida State University and debuted to a packed house in Tallahassee, Florida.
+Every year she puts forth a unique production; some of which have been solo thematic shows and others large group collaborations.
+“Miya”, "Om Pranava Shabdam" and "Durga" were staged at The Florida State University and debuted to a packed house in Tallahassee, Florida.

 “Tapasya”, was choreographed and directed by Preeti for Ekal Vidyalaya.
 The tickets to this show sold out weeks in advance and went on to raise funds to create more than 100 schools in rural India.
 In 2012, “Chapters of her life,” debuted to a full house and generated a sizable amount of money for St. Judes Children’s Research Hospital.

 Besides being an accomplished dancer, Preeti is also a gifted vocalist.
 She received her initial classical training in Carnatic Music from Shri.
 Seerghazhi Jayaraman.
-She later continued her training under the famous legend, Shri.
+She later continued her training under Shri Sundaresan, senior disciple of Shri.
 D.K.
 Jayaraman.
 Preeti has to her credit an album titled "Omkar" and “Soothing Embers”, both composed by her mother, Smt.
 Nalini Vinayak.

 This rare combination of choreographer, singer and nattuvangist have helped Preeti in directing several successful productions and in making complete artists out of her students.

-Preeti added the title of a published author in 2017.
-Her first book titled “Just Like That” is an anthology of poems published by Next Century Publishing.
+In 2017, Preeti’s first book titled “Just Like That”, an anthology of poems was published by Next Century Publishing.